Some realities about travel blogging that you must ponder over.

 PENDOWN is a brand born out of the passion for blogging.
 I have grown my blog over last 8 years.
 It has been an amazing journey.
 And with time, I have carved a niche for myself.
 Travel is what I love most but more than that I enjoy blogging about my experiences.
 When I had decided to quit my job 2 years back, I knew why I was doing it and I had my personal reasons.
 With a focussed approach, I have come to do better as a blogger, as a writer.
 And now, there is no looking back.
-This Sunday, I was quoted in Sakaal times for talking about the seriousness of my passion for travelling and I would like to elaborate on the piece further.
+This Sunday, I was quoted in Sakaal times for talking about the seriousness of my passion for travelling.

 A lot of bloggers are often tempted to quit their job to travel without weighing down the realities.
 Many of my friends think I have the most glamorous job because I get to travel the world for free.
 My family members wonder what makes me so passionate about travel and blogging when it doesn’t pay as my job.
 And a lot of others envy my regular updates on social media.
 Well, the grass may look greener on my side, but I always say that it calls for lots of sacrifices.